graphprotocol/graph-improvement-proposals/gips/0052-timeline-and-requirements-for-l2-rewards.md

     - Indexers have successfully opened and closed allocations on L2
     - Indexers have successfully served queries on L2, and collected query fees
 - Indexer Agent support for running on L1 and L2 with a single instance has been released
-- GNS (Subgraphs / Curation) migration helpers have been released as per GIP-0046
+- GNS (Subgraphs / Curation) Transfer Tools have been released as per GIP-0046
-- Stake and Delegation migration helpers have been released as per GIP-0046
+- Stake and Delegation Transfer Tools have been released as per GIP-0046
-- Vesting contract migration helpers have been released as per GIP-0046
+- Vesting contract Transfer Tools have been released as per GIP-0046
+- Transfer Tools have been deployed for at least one week, and participants can confirm they are able to use them without major issues.

 ## 2) Increase to 50% on L2

-ETA: week of May 22nd, 2023
+ETA: week of June 5th, 2023

 Criteria: